Around the World in 80 Hotels (1)

 By the end of the 19th century, Scotland had become the land of artists and poets, engineers and inventors.
 The Caledonian Railway had brought a new pace of life to the capital South of the Firth of Forth.
 In 1903 Princes Street Station was to become the base for a grand hotel.
 The Caledonian Hotel helped to consolidate Scotland’s position on the international stage by heralding a new era of luxury and travel in Scotland.

 ‘Of course this is a book about the Caledonian Hotel, but it is also a social study and a well cut synopsis of the history of Edinburgh.’

 Its most famous patrons, its managers, the staff of yesterday and today: in this book they all parade proudly through the pages and tell their stories, which, like many raindrops swelling to a stream, come together to form the story of The Caley, as this wonderful old hotel is affectionately known.

-Read more in Around the world in 80 hotels —
+Read more Around the World in 80 hotels —

-* Andreas Augustin is a writer and traveler, who is the president of The Most Famous Hotels in the World, an organisation founded to safeguard the history and cultural heritage of all legendary hotels around the world.
+* Andreas Augustin is a writer and traveler, and the president of The Most Famous Hotels in the World, an organisation founded to safeguard the history and cultural heritage of all legendary hotels around the world.